 When it comes to bilge pumps, bigger is always better, provided a larger capacity pump can fit where it needs to be installed.
 Bilge pumps are rated by the number of gallons per hour they can pump.
 However, the actual performance of a pump is always lower than its given pumping capacity.
 For example, a pump rated at 200 GPH (gallons per hour) might only be capable of pumping 120 GPH.

 Standard Bilge Pumps

 Most standard bilge pumps aren’t capable of pumping much water, so consider upgrading to higher capacity pumps, even if your boat is new.
 If the standard electrical bilge pump in your boat’s hull isn't capable of preventing your boat from sinking, it should at least be able to pump out enough water to buy you the time needed to find and plug a leak in the hull.

 Emergency Bilge Pumps

 An emergency bilge pump needs to be capable of pumping hundreds of gallons per minute to save your boat.
 High-capacity emergency bilge pumps might be expensive, but will seldom (if ever) be used and shouldn’t wear out.
-Ultimately if a more expensive emergency pump ends up saving your boat from sinking, it’s worth the investment.
-Emergency bilge pumps can also be mounted higher up in the boat so they aren’t submerged in nuisance water, and can therefore last longer than a standard pump.
+Ultimately, if a more expensive emergency pump ends up saving your boat from sinking, it’s worth the investment.
+Emergency bilge pumps can also be mounted higher up in the boat so they aren’t submerged in nuisance water, and can last longer than standard pumps.